 Elizabeth Souder is a journalist and communications consultant.
 She has worked for Quartz, Dow Jones/Wall Street Journal, CNBC, Oliver Wyman and The Dallas Morning News, where she developed and edited a regular column on faith.
 She is a director and vice president for the Texas Lyceum.
 She has Plan II liberal arts and journalism degrees from the University of Texas at Austin.

-Erica Strauss works as the Director of Social Justice and Young Adult Engagement at Temple Emanu-El, where she works on service projects, advocacy, community organizing, and young adult programming.
+Erica Matsil works as the Director of Social Justice and Young Adult Engagement at Temple Emanu-El, where she works on service projects, advocacy, community organizing, and young adult programming.
 Prior to her current role, Erica was a fifth-grade teacher with Uplift Education and a Teach for America corps member.

 Erica received her undergraduate degree in Public Policy from the University of Delaware and her Master’s in Public Administration from the University of Texas at Arlington.
 She serves on the United to Learn Advisory Board along with being a leader with Dallas Area Interfaith.